 KARAAGE, pronounced "Ka-raa-geh" is traditional Japanese fried chicken, dating as far back as the 1920'S.

-Now you can try its true taste in the UK's first Karaage restaurant.
+Now you can try its true taste in the UK's first Karaage restaurants located in Resorts World, Birmingham.

 Fried chicken history is deeply rooted to Japanese culture and heritage.